Instability for rank one factors of product actions: Cocycles and time changes of abelian group actions

 Not every function $\varphi$ will determine a time change, so we must be careful in constructing it.
 The main tool for doing so is the following.

 \begin{definition} If $\alpha : \R^k \curvearrowright X$ is an action of $\R^k$ on a space $X$, an {\it (abelian) cocyle} over $\alpha$ is a map $\beta : \R^k \times X \to \R^\ell$ such that

-A cocycle is a {\it coboundary} if there exists some $H : X \to \R^\ell$ such that $\beta(a,x) = H(a \cdot x) - H(x)$.
+A cocycle is a {\it coboundary} if there exists some $H : X \to \R^\ell$ such that $\beta(a,x) = H({ \alpha(a)}x) - H(x)$.
 We consider cocycles and coboundaries in the $C^\infty$, $C^r$, $C^0$ and measurable categories when appropriate. \end{definition}

-Not every function $\varphi : \R^k \times X \to \R^k$ determines an $\R^k$-action via the formula \eqref{eq:determining-function}.
+The cocycle property will help us determine which functions $\varphi : \R^k \times X \to \R^k$ determine an $\R^k$-action via the formula \eqref{eq:determining-function}.
 Indeed, while such a function $\varphi$ always reparameterizes orbits, it must satisfy the cocycle property over the new candidate action $\alpha$ to determine a time change.

 \begin{lemma} If $\alpha$ is a time change of $\alpha_0$ with determining function $\varphi$, then $\varphi$ is a cocycle over $\alpha$. \end{lemma}

 \begin{proof} We verify \eqref{eq:cocycle-eqn} directly from the condition that $\alpha$ is an action of $\R^k$: